 What to Do:

-We have drafted, and made available on our Web site at the links below, sample letters you can use to invite your Member of Congress for a tour:
+We have drafted, and made available on our Web site at the links below, sample letters as well as a template of guidance and ideas you can use to invite your Member of Congress for a tour:

 Please use one of the links above to access the appropriate letter and proceed in the following manner:

 1. Select a date, time and place.
 While you will only put one date and time option in the letter, please remember that you will need to be flexible if the Member of Congress is going to agree.
 We suggest that you select a time between the following dates, as the Congress will be in recess (House in their constituent work weeks and Senate in their state work weeks) and Members will most likely be home in their districts and states: